i386x/pubdocs/Rust/README.md

 #### `derive`

 Allows new items to be automatically generated for data structures.
-Examples:
+Example:
 ```rust
 // Implement `std::fmt::Debug` trait for `Point`
 #[derive(Debug)]